Gabrielpatrola/slim-php/readme.md

 ## 💭 About

-This is the main repo for the `PHP Challenge` project.
+This is a repository to test a small application using the Slim 4, rabbitMQ, MySQL, Docker and Nginx

 ## 👨‍💻 Stack used